JSBmanD/docs/pages/deep-linked-ads/google-ads-overview.md

 * [x] Use an [audience list](https://support.google.com/google-ads/answer/9234182) of app users.
 * [x] Have [mobile app conversion tracking](https://support.google.com/google-ads/answer/6100665) set up and [a supported third party](https://support.google.com/google-ads/answer/7382633) (Branch) to track conversions.

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Dynamic Remarketing Campaigns for Apps"
-	App Engagement Campaigns do not include dynamic remarketing campaigns for apps.
-If you want to set up dynamic remarketing campaigns for people who have previously engaged with your app, you must create a <notranslate>**Web-based Ad**</notranslate> using the <notranslate>**Display Network**</notranslate>.
+  "title": "Dynamic Remarketing Campaigns for Apps", "body": "App Engagement Campaigns do not include dynamic remarketing campaigns for apps.
+If you want to set up dynamic remarketing campaigns for people who have previously engaged with your app, you must create a <notranslate>**Web-based Ad**</notranslate> using the <notranslate>**Display Network**</notranslate>."
+}
+[/block]

 For more detailed information, please see [Google Ads' help documentation](https://support.google.com/google-ads/answer/9234180).

 ### Web-based Ads (non-App Campaigns)

-!!! info "Non-App Campaigns"
+[block:callout]
+{
+  "type": "info",
+  "title": "Non-App Campaigns",
-	The integration is mostly designed to strongly support app install campaigns and app engagement campaigns.
-However, you can also still run non-app campaigns and Google will confirm when a supported app conversion occurs.
+  "body": "The integration is mostly designed to strongly support app install campaigns and app engagement campaigns.
+However, you can also still run non-app campaigns and Google will confirm when a supported app conversion occurs."
+}
+[/block]

 - Includes <notranslate>**Search**</notranslate>, <notranslate>**Display**</notranslate>, <notranslate>**Shopping**</notranslate> and <notranslate>**Video**</notranslate> Campaign types
 	- Dynamic Remarketing campaigns for Apps